 Generally speaking, cannabis in low doses produces a state of relaxation and contentment, without unwanted side effects of heavy use such as sedation and toxic psychosis.
 The ratio of cannabinoids in your product of choice may also influence how you respond.
-There is a lot of anecdotal evidence to suggest that CBD mitigates the psychoactive effects of THC, for example.
+CBD may mitigate the psychoactive effects of THC, for example.
 It is important to note that there has never been one case of lethal overdose that can be attributed to cannabis, worldwide.